auth0/docs/articles/monitoring/how-to-monitor-auth0.md

 If you would like to monitor your account or conduct end-to-end testing, you’ll need to set up your own tests.

 If you've extended Auth0 through [rules](/rules) or [a custom database connection](/connections/database/mysql), you can build a synthetic transaction that exercises these capabilities using the [Resource Owner Password Grant](/api-auth/tutorials/password-grant).
+One way of doing this is to [Monitor Auth0 Using SCOM](#monitor-auth0-using-scom).

 However, we recommend using an authentication flow that doesn't require a user interface (such as the **Resource Owner Password Grant**), so that you don't have to use a monitoring tool that is capable of mimicking the actions of a user.

-Many monitoring services exist, including:
+Many monitoring services exist with this capability, including:

 * [New Relic](http://newrelic.com)
 * [Pingdom](http://pingdom.com)